■ An Ai temari ball-making experience using Hirosegasuri’s indigo-dyed thread

 Book an activity

-An Ai temari ball-making experience using Hirosegasuri’s indigo-dyed thread
+An Ai temari ball-making experience using Hirosegasuri’s indigo-dyed thread & Enjoy Matcha at the tea room (Ocha-shitsu)

 time required: 90min

-capacity:6人 [Minimum number of people:2 ]
+capacity:6人 [Minimum number of people:1 ]

-An Ai temari ball-making experience using Hirosegasuri's indigo-dyed thread
+An Ai temari ball-making experience using Hirosegasuri's indigo-dyed thread & Enjoy Matcha at the tea room (Ocha-shitsu)

 Contents